dqian96/connect/README.md

 * Next Steps:
 Currently, the code is a mess since it was written at a hackathon.
 The code needs to be tidied up.
 There is a bug with the API call to Azure ML that needs to be fixed.

+### Delimiting Hand Signs Algorithm (SASA):

+The algorithm we came up with to delimit signs is called the "steady-active state algorithm" (SASA). <br> SASA assumes that there will be less hand movement at the start and end of a sign.
+It uses this assumption to determine the state of the hand. <br>

+SASA recognizes two hand states:

+* Active state - the hand is actively moving (in the middle of a sign):
+In the active state, all the frames are cached.
+To determine if the hand is in steady state, SASA checks whether or not the current average hand position is too close to the previous average hand position.
+The threshold value is determined via experimentation.
+If the threshold value is not met for a certain number of continuous frames, the hand is determined to be in steady state.
+This is to account for parts of a sign where the hand momentarily moves slowly or velocity inconsistencies in the signer (i.e. we don't know if the signer is momentarily moving slowly or reached the end of a sign).

+* Steady state - the hand is relatively still (at the edges of a sign/between signs):
+The cached data points now represent one complete sign.
+The data set is sent down the pipeline to Azure ML.
+The cache is cleared.
+The hand remains in steady state until the hand exceeds its threshold value (i.e. hand moves too fast).

+Originally the hand begins in steady state.
+The hand alternates between steady and active for each sign.

-### Notes:
+### Open source Libraries:

-1.
 Code used for the 3rd party hand/finger tracking software: https://github.com/LightBuzz/Kinect-Finger-Tracking

-2.
-The algorithm we came up with to delimit signs is called the "steady-active state algorithm" (SASA).
-SASA assumes that there will be less hand movement at the start and end of a sign.
-SASA recognizes two hand states:
-Active state - the hand is actively moving i.e. during signs Steady state - the hand is relatively still i.e. between signs